fortalbrz/gardenino/README.md

   ```

 ### Esp-Arduino "internal serial protocol":

+This is a code detail just for documentation purposes

 #### protocol commands (ESP-01 -> Arduino Nano)

+ These are the codes send from ESP-01 to Arduino Nano (as single bytes) (mostly as response to MQTT topic **gardenino/cmd**):

 | code | minemonic          | MQTT topic cmd | description                                                                                   |
 |------|--------------------|----------------|-----------------------------------------------------------------------------------------------|